 Policies that encourage inclusive growth will help make Australia a fairer society, in which more of us can participate fully in social and economic life, creating and sharing prosperity.

-Our work on a new social contract for the period 2013 to 2020 will set out a vision in which growth and inclusion go hand in hand.
-Over coming months we will develop policy ‘offers’ for children, youth, and retired and older Australians.
+Our work on a new social contract for the period to 2020 will set out a vision in which growth and inclusion go hand in hand.
+We will develop policy ‘offers’ for children, youth, and retired and older Australians.
 These new social contract offers will present proposals for managing the new risks and challenges posed by changing, longer lives and profound social evolution.

 Jeannie Zakharov 2012, Towards inclusive growth in Australia: report arising from Inclusive Growth in Australia roundtable (PDF file, 168 KB)